Mine advocates reject that meeting with N.W.T. gov't is 'regulatory capture' | CBC News

 O'Reilly described Industry Minister Caroline Wawzonek as "evasive" when he questioned her about the nature of meetings between two territorial ministers the week before the chamber made its court filing, a piece of information he gleaned from a renewed access to information request.

-Land use permits were discussed for months internally between the Industry Department and the chamber, which "demonstrates that at least the staff within the department have been captured, from a regulatory perspective."
+Land use permits were discussed for months internally between the Industry department and the chamber, which "demonstrates that at least the staff within the department have been captured, from a regulatory perspective," O'Reilly said.

-Tom Hoefer, the executive director of the N.W.T. and Nunavut Chamber of Mines, said their meeting with the minister was to alert them of their plans to challenge the MVLWB decision that land use permits may not be extended more than once.
+Tom Hoefer, the executive director of the N.W.T. and Nunavut Chamber of Mines, said their meeting with the minister was to alert the department of their plans to challenge the MVLWB decision that land use permits may not be extended more than once.

 Hoefer said the chamber is not "advocating a rubber stamping exercise" and that because the board disagreed, they need the courts to clarify.